I'm an adventure travel & wildlife blogger, storyteller, & outdoor kid from Atlanta who's obsessed with being outside and underwater!

 Lanai’s Cathedrals formed thousands of years ago when lava flowed into the ocean, forming expansive caverns on the ocean floor.

-Over time, bits of lava rock have fallen from the top and sides of the Cathedrals allowing the bright Hawaiian sun to shine through, illuminating the caverns and highlighting rainbow colors in the turquoise water.
+Over time, bits of lava rock have fallen from the top and sides of the Cathedrals allowing the bright Hawaiian sun to shine through, illuminating the caverns and highlighting rainbow colors in the blue water.
 The bright, well-lit chambers are large, ~30 feet tall, and have several entry and exit points.
+I’m someone who gets a little claustrophobic, but it was totally fine for me and felt nothing like being in a cave!

-The Lanai Cathedrals is a fantastic open ocean and cavern dive site great for beginner and advanced divers.
+The Lanai Cathedrals is a fantastic open ocean and cavern dive site that I think is great for beginner and advanced divers!
+Let’s dive in to the specifics:

 Lanai Cathedrals dive depth